Numerical modeling of cosmic rays in the heliosphere: Analysis of proton data from AMS-02 and PAMELA: Results and discussion

 \subsection{Cross-correlations}

 We now inspect the running cross-correlation between solar and transport parameters.
-Figure\,\ref{Fig::K0vsB0} displays the scatter diagrams of the best-fit diffusion parameters against the BMA reconstruction of the local HMF value, $\widehat{B}_{0}$.
-In panel (a), it is shown the normalization parameter of \GCR diffusion, $K_{0}$.
-The different marker codes are used to indicate the reconstructions obtained during epochs of positive (blue circles) and negative polarity (pink squares), as well as during reversal phase (green triangles).
+Figure\,\ref{Fig::K0vsB0} displays the scatter diagrams of the best-fit diffusion parameters against the BMA reconstruction of the local HMF value, $\widehat{B}_{0}$ (left column) and the HCS tilt angle $\alpha$ (right column).
+In panel (a), the diffusion normalization parameter $K_{0}$ is shown.
+The different markers are used to indicate the reconstructions obtained during epochs of positive (blue circles) and negative polarity (pink squares), as well as during reversal phase (green triangles).
 This behavior can be compared with the one found by \citet{Wang2019} where, from an analysis of the ascending and descending phases of the solar cycle (both during negative polarity) two distinct power-law relations were observed between diffusion coefficient and local HMF magnitude.
-Our results confirm the relationship between $K_{0}$ and $B_{0}$ is not a simple bi-univocal function, and it becomes complex when the examination is done over a large fraction of the solar cycle that include polarity changes.
+Our results confirm the relationship between $K_{0}$ and $B_{0}$ becomes complex when the examination is done over a large fraction of the solar cycle that include polarity changes.
+In particular, two distinct relationships can be observed for $A<0$ and $A>0$ polarity conditions.

 Regarding the correlation between the spectral index parameters $a$ and $b$ with the HMF magnitude $\widehat{B}_{0}$, smoother relationships were found.
-In particular, the parameter $a$ appears to be positively correlated with $\widehat{B}_{0}$, showing a nearly biunivocal relationship.
-The two spectral indexes, however, are correlated each other and with the phase of the solar cycle.
-The scatter plot of $a$ versus $b$ is shown in Fig.\,\ref{Fig::AvsB} where, again, the different style of the markers refer to the different phases of solar activity.
-It can be seen that the points tent to group in different regions, depending on the solar cycle phase.
-The distribution of the markers reflect that the rigidity dependence of the diffusion tensor evolves during the different epochs with a characteristic relationship for each epoch.
+The index $a$ is nearly constant with time, while the index $b$ increases slowly during solar maximum, \ie, during the reversal phase.
+Both parameters are seen to depend only weakly on the polarity phase, and no particular cross-correlation is observed between two spectral indices.
+The scatter plot of $K_{0}$ versus tilt angle is also shown, in Fig.\,\ref{Fig::K0vsTA} where, again, the different style of the markers refer to the different phases of solar activity.
+The dependence is similar to that observed with the HMF intensity, showing a pronounced negative correlation and a characteristic modulation loop.